wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 The Wazuh Ruleset combined with any customs rules is used to analyze incoming events and generate alerts when appropriate.
 The Ruleset is constant expansion and enhancement thanks to the collaborative effort of our developers and our growing community.

-Our aim is to provide the best guidance possible for anyone who may be looking into developing their own custom rules and remember you can always `contribute <../contribute.html>`_ with our community.
+Our aim is to provide the best guidance possible for anyone who may be looking into developing their own custom rules and remember you can always `contribute <../contribute.html>`_ to our community.

 Overview